Everything You Wanted to Know

 A. The full price for the Heritage Quest is $5,450; the subsidized price is $3,895.

-We are only able to offer a subsidized price thanks to generous donors and grants and it is limited to certain geographical areas.
+We are only able to offer a subsidized price thanks to generous donors and grants and it is limited to certain geographical areas where local subsidies are not available.
 We normally charge the full price for this trip.
-If you are financially capable, we ask that you choose to pay the full-price option, so that we can extend the subsidies to as many who need it.
+If you are financially capable or can apply for a local subsidy, we ask that you choose to pay the full-price option, so that we can extend the subsidies to as many who need it.
 We leave it up to your discretion.
-Either payment option obtains equal trip participation.

 Q. Where will the camp be staying?

 A. Both in Poland and Israel, the group will lodge in hotels.
 In Israel, there will be one night of camping in Bedouin-style tents.
 We will periodically rotate the rooming assignments to provide a better opportunity for teens to meet new friends, as well as to enhance the group dynamics.

 Q. What kind of community service hours does this trip offer?

 A. In Poland, we will volunteer with the “Matzeva Project,” a non-profit organization that works to preserve Jewish sites and cemeteries in Poland.
 Volunteer work may include digging up and finding Jewish artifacts, searching for and identifying old Jewish monuments or tombstones that have faded, and polishing and restoring them.
 In Israel, we will volunteer at two or three non-profit organizations.
 Volunteer work may include helping pack food or clothing for needy families and packaging or delivering care packages to IDF soldiers.